-Workstation users normally use this method rather than the Rumba APPC Configuration utility or the Rumba AS/400 Communications utility to configure the connection from an AS/400 display or printer session.
-The Rumba APPC Configuration utility is more suited for creating configuration files for SNA interfaces, and the Rumba AS/400 Communications utility is used to configure host connections for Rumba Client Applications.
+Workstation users normally use the Connection Configuration dialog box to configure the connection from an AS/400 display or printer session.
+This is instead of using:

+The Rumba APPC Configuration tool, which is more suited for creating configuration files for SNA interfaces.

+The Rumba AS/400 Communications tool, which is used to configure host connections for Rumba client applications.

-The installed interfaces that display on the Connection Configuration dialog box include the Demo host, Rumba Router, TN5250, and Microsoft SNA Server (if the SNA client is installed).
+The installed interfaces that appear in the Connection Configuration dialog box include:

+- The Demo host

+- Rumba Router

+- TN5250

+- Microsoft SNA Server (if the SNA client is installed)